bdd100k/bdd100k/doc/source/evaluate.rst

 - `index`: the value correspondence to the "ann_id" stored in B and A channels.

-To evaluate on the Codalab server, the submission file should be a zipped nested folder with the following structure:
+To be evaluated on the Codalab server, the submission file needs to be a zipped nested folder with the following structure:
 ::

     - score.json